Z3TA/webide/plugin/static_site_generator/README.txt

 document.root     = A tree like object of the whole site document.folder   = A tree like object of the current folder

-Each branch in the tree like object, has a documents, and folders object.
+Each branch in the tree like object has a documents, and folders object.

-The folder objects have a .latest() method that returns an array of all documents in the folder sorted by document.created.
+The folder objects have a .latest(n) method that returns an array of all documents in the folder sorted by document.created.

 Collaborating
 =============

 When working with many developers, you should use version control like Git or Mercurial.
-Share the root folder in a repository. (the "demo" folder in the included example).
+Share the root folder in a repository (the "demo" folder in the included example).